sympy/sympy/doc/src/explanation/best-practices.md

 ### Be Careful Comparing and Sorting Symbolic Objects

-Be careful with programmatic code that compares numerical quantities, whether using an inequality (`<`, `<=`, `>`, `>=`) or indirectly with something like `sort`.
-The issue is that if an inequality is unknown, it will produce a symbolic inequality, like
+Be careful with programmatic code that compares numerical quantities, either using an inequality (`<`, `<=`, `>`, `>=`) or indirectly with something like `sort`.
+The issue is that if an inequality is unknown, the result will be symbolic, like

 ```
 >>> x > 0